Glossip v. Gross: Justice Thomas's concurrence

 Justice Thomas, joined by Justice Scalia, concurred.
 Thomas wrote that "the best solution is for the Court to stop making up Eighth Amendment claims in its ceaseless quest to end the death penalty through undemocratic means".
 Thomas wrote separately to clarify that he believes the Eighth Amendment only prohibits executions "deliberately designed to inflict pain."
 Calling Breyer's use of statistics "pseudoscientific", Thomas found one study's use of "depravity points" dehumanizing.

 Thomas rejected Breyer's example of a double murderer arbitrarily receiving a lighter sentence than a murderer, citing news reports on WRAL-TV as explanation.
-Noting that, "in my decades on the Court, I have not seen a capital crime that could not be considered sufficiently 'blameworthy' to merit a death sentence", Thomas concluded by spending several paragraphs graphically describing some of those crimes, including several rapes and several murders committed by the mentally retarded and by juveniles.
+Noting that, "in my decades on the Court, I have not seen a capital crime that could not be considered sufficiently 'blameworthy' to merit a death sentence", Thomas concluded by spending several paragraphs graphically describing some of those crimes, including several rapes and several murders committed by the intellectually disabled and by juveniles.